davidbramsay/pythonAudioMeasurements/README.md

 a = audioMeasure(np.array([1,1,1]),type="t",Fs=44100)
 ```

 `audioMeasure.output` returns an audioSample holding the measurement audio to be played out during measurement
 `audioMeasure.input` returns an array of audioSamples recordings from the last measurement, one for each channel
 `audioMeasure.tf` returns an array of transfer function measurements, for each channel of last measurement
 `audioMeasure.outInfo` returns a dictionary with several useful pieces of stored information
     (like number of repetitions of for test audio, test audio type, etc)
 `audioMeasure.fs` returns the sampling rate

 ###available class methods are:

-+ `audioMeasure.pinkNoise(duration, Fs)` - set measurement signal to pink noise of <duration> secs, if no Fs/duration provided it overwrites the current audioMeasure.output with the same Fs and duration.
+`audioMeasure.pinkNoise(duration, Fs)` - set measurement signal to pink noise of <duration> secs, if no Fs/duration provided it overwrites the current audioMeasure.output with the same Fs and duration.
-+ `audioMeasure.pinkNoiseLoop(samples, repetitions, Fs)` - set measurement signal to a <samples> long, loopable pink noise test signal that repeats <repetitions> times.
+`audioMeasure.pinkNoiseLoop(samples, repetitions, Fs)` - set measurement signal to a <samples> long, loopable pink noise test signal that repeats <repetitions> times.
 Fs is optional, and will overwrite object default.
-+ `audioMeasure.testAllChannels(channels)` - give max number of channels, this will step through and test all channels with the
+`audioMeasure.testAllChannels(channels)` - give max number of channels, this will step through and test all channels with the
     stored measurement signal.
 It will place them in audioMeasure.input.
 Again, this assumes multiple speakers measured at
     one microphone.
 The first speakers measured signal can be found at audioMeasure.input[0], second at input[1], etc.
-+ `audioMeasure.calcTF()` - step through audio signals stored in input, and using the measurement signal from output, calculate
+`audioMeasure.calcTF()` - step through audio signals stored in input, and using the measurement signal from output, calculate
-    and update the tf field.  audioMeasure.tf[0] is the audioSample for the TF of the first speaker
+    and update the tf field.  audioMeasure.tf[0] is the audioSample for the TF of the first speaker.
-+ `audioMeasure.plotImpulseResp()`
+`audioMeasure.plotImpulseResp()`
-+ `audioMeasure.plotFreqResp()`
+`audioMeasure.plotFreqResp()`

 *EXPERIMENTAL*

-+ `audioMeasure.differenceFromEQ(eqShape="flatter", doplot=False)`
+`audioMeasure.differenceFromEQ(eqShape="flatter", doplot=False)`
-+ `audioMeasure.differenceFromSmoothed(doplot=False)`
+`audioMeasure.differenceFromSmoothed(doplot=False)`
-+ `audioMeasure.generateEQfromTF(eqShape="flatter", doplot=False, limits=100)`
+`audioMeasure.generateEQfromTF(eqShape="flatter", doplot=False, limits=100)`
-+ `audioMeasure.processEQ(eqVals, maximum=10, minimum=-10)`
+`audioMeasure.processEQ(eqVals, maximum=10, minimum=-10)`
-+ `audioMeasure.createEQs(eq, doplot=False)`
+`audioMeasure.createEQs(eq, doplot=False)`
-+ `audioMeasure.compareEQFiltToEQ(filt, eq, f)`
+`audioMeasure.compareEQFiltToEQ(filt, eq, f)`

 ### Typical use: